-Rhea Bullos, an 11-year-old track athlete from the Philippines, has gone viral this week after competing in a local inter-school running meet.
+Rhea Bullos, an 11-year-old track athlete from the Philippines, has gone viral after competing in a local inter-school running meet.
 Bullos won three gold medals in the 400-meter, 800-meter, and 1,500-meter competitions at the Iloilo Schools Sports Council Meet on December 9, according to CBS Sports.
 She's not just making the internet rounds because of her triumphs on the track, though.
 Bullos earned her medals while running in homemade "sneakers" made only of plaster bandages, as seen in a series of photos shared on Facebook by her trainer, Predirick Valenzuela.

-The young athlete beat her competition—many of whom were in athletic sneakers (though some also wore similar makeshift shoes)—after running in shoes made of bandages that had been taped around her ankles, toes, and the tops of her feet.
+The young athlete beat her competition — many of whom were in athletic sneakers (though some also wore similar makeshift shoes) — after running in shoes made of bandages that had been taped around her ankles, toes, and the tops of her feet.
 Bullos even drew a Nike swoosh on the top of her foot, along with the athletic brand's namesake on the bandages lining her ankles.

 People from around the globe took to Valenzuela's Facebook post to cheer Bullos on.
 "This is by far the best thing I have seen today!
 This girl is truly an inspiration and has definitely warmed my heart.
 From the look of it she was unable to afford runners but she turned it into a positive and won!!
 Go girl," wrote one person.
 (Related: 11 Talented Young Athletes Dominating the Sports World)